If things are not working as you expected, please check out the following small troubleshooting guides.

 First of all, the Gaze Aware component only works with 3D game objects with a

 UnityEngine.Collider.
 If you have attached the component to a UI element on a Canvas, it will not work.
 If you have attached the Gaze Aware component to a 3D game object that has a Collider but it doesn’t work, keep on reading.

-Verify that the proper layers for your game are selected in the Gaze Focus Layers multi-selection dropdown.
-Only the selected layers will be considered in the Gaze Focus algorithms that calculate which Gaze Aware game object the user is looking at.
+Verify that the proper layers for your game are selected in the Layers property multi-selection dropdown.
+Only the selected layers will be considered in the gaze focus (G2OM) algorithms that calculate which Gaze Aware game object the user is looking at.

-“The gaze points are offset to the upper-left”
+“The gaze points are offset in Unity Editor”

-If the gaze points are offset to the upper-left when running the game in the Unity Editor, and the offset increases the closer to the lower-right corner of your screen you are looking, then you probably have a DPI-problem.
+If the gaze points are offset to the upper-left when running the game in the Unity Editor, and the offset increases the closer to the lower-right corner of your screen you are looking at, then you probably have a DPI problem.
 On Windows 10 this offset problem is more common since the screen DPI is automatically set to higher values for high-resolution monitors.
 Here are possible workarounds: